-Segmentally, there are numerous anterior and posterior radicular arteries (see below) that provide collateral blood flow to the entire vertebral column, including the vertebral bodies and intervertebral discs, in addition to the spinal cord.
+Segmentally, numerous anterior and posterior radicular arteries (see below) provide collateral blood flow to the entire vertebral column, including the vertebral bodies and intervertebral discs, in addition to the spinal cord.

 The cardiovascular system is the initial organ system formed in neonatal development.
 Its primary functions include gas exchange, nutritional supplementation, and metabolic waste removal to maintain the viability and growth of the cells and tissues.
 Additionally, the vascular system is a significant provider of hormonal regulation and guidance, specifically the vascular endothelial growth factor (VGEF).

 During development, the peri-neural vascular plexus (PNVP) supplies blood to the spinal cord.
 Some of the PNVP eventually integrates into the CNS to become the intra-neural vascular plexus (INVP).
 The INVP is susceptible to environmental and hormonal cues that lead to preferential patterning of blood supply.

 Present throughout the CNS vascular system, the blood-brain barrier (BBB) plays an important role in protecting the neural tissue from variations in blood composition in addition to blood-borne pathogens.
 The BBB derives from the development of widespread tight junctions formed by endothelial cells that prevent cellular diffusion into the neural tissues.

 The artery of Adamkiewicz is a vital vessel that supplies the lumbar spinal cord.
 It is often identified by a trademark “hairpin” loop that arises due to differential growth of the spinal column and the spinal cord.